dynamodb-toolbox/dynamodb-toolbox/README.md

 #### Customize defaults with a `function`

 In simple situations, defaults can be static values.
 However, for advanced use cases, you can specify an anonymous function to dynamically calculate the value.
-The function takes a single argument that contains an object of the inputed data (including aliases).
+The function takes a single argument that contains an object of the inputted data (including aliases).
 This opens up a number of really powerful use cases:

 **Generate the current date and time:**